pcgoddard/Burchardlab_Tutorials/Markdown_Tut.md

 2. lists
 3. use
     1. numbers
-        * or bullets
-        - \* or \-
-    b. but not letters
+    2. but not letters
-    2. number of tabs determines bullet level
+        * number of tabs determines bullet level

 ##### task list
 - [x] - [x] this is a **complete** item